aldinalagic/COS10026-Group-Project/README.md

 An avatar is a graphical illustration of a user, or multiple users within an interface.

 ### Usage
-Include `include "avatar.inc"` at the top of the php page.
+Include `include "avatar.php"` at the top of the php page.

 ```php
 createAvatar(AvatarSize, name, menuOptions)